Atracsys/SlicerAstmPhantomTest/README.md

 ## Pointer file<a name="pointerFile"></a>
 Located in `AstmPhantomTest\Resources\ptr`, this parameter file contains the maximum tilt angle (`MAXTILT`) beyond which the pointer manufacturer does not guarantee tracking.
 This value typically depends on the type of tracking technology and that of the fiducials/markers attached to the pointer.
 The parameter file also describes the pointer rotation axes (`ROLL`, `PITCH`, `YAW`) **in the coordinate system of the pointer**.
-This information allows a correct interpretation of the pointer rotations with respect to the tracker.
+This information allows a correct interpretation of the pointer rotations with respect to the tracker as well as a correct orientation of the 3D pointer model in the display.

 ## Working volume file<a name="wvFile"></a>
 Located in `AstmPhantomTest\Resources\wv`, this parameter file contains various information: